xing3523/XLogConsole/README.md

 XLogConsole is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-1. Add `pod 'XLogConsole'` to the Podfile.
+1. Add `pod 'XLogConsole/Helper'` to the Podfile.
 2. Execute `pod install` or `pod update`.

 ### Swift Package Manager Installation